 I want his obsession actually to grow, to become as perfect and unsettling as Mondrian's.
 Like Mondrian's persistent variations on a theme, I hope for serious play—even for art as foreplay.
 Léger, however, had a framework that excluded play.
 That way, art could be almost as important as the play of others.

 The very first cylinders meant so much to Léger, I think, because they freed up his lifelong indifference to terms like representation and abstraction.
 Whereas Cubism had stuck to ordinary reality, Léger never worried about it.
 He preferred to distinguish the imaginary from the real, and he insisted that painting be real.

 Postmodernists distrust both humanism and high Modernism.
 Léger made the implications of those ideas problematic long ago.
 Postmodernists even think they can encapsulate history, too.
 Barbara Kruger does it all the time, in a sentence.
 I take maybe 1,500 words.
 Léger might have liked that, so long as it is real enough.

 How successfully did Léger exclude the pathos of the imagination?
 Even after a well-composed, concentrated retrospective, I may never know.
 When he reached New York near the end of his life, in the midst of postwar construction, he must have thought that he had found the future.
 There, up on the beams of skyscrapers, balanced as easily as on a tricycle, his men continue to smile.

-The retrospective of Fernand Léger ran at The Museum of Modern Art through May 12, 1998.
+Fernand Léger ran at The Museum of Modern Art through May 12, 1998.